deis/workflow/src/understanding-deis/concepts.md

 [Kubernetes][] is an open-source cluster manager developed by Google and donated to the [Cloud Native Compute Foundation][cncf].
-Kubernetes manages all the activity on your cluster.
-Including converging to a desired state, providing critical functions like stable service addresses, health monitoring, service discovery and DNS resolution.
+Kubernetes manages all the activity on your cluster, including: desired state convergence, stable service addresses, health monitoring, service discovery, and DNS resolution.

 Workflow builds upon Kubernetes abstractions like Services, Replication Controllers and Pods to provide a developer-friendly UX, source to image, log